MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-language-model-with-language-understanding/includes/3-exercise-create-language-understanding-application.md

     - **Legal Terms**: _Agree_
     - **Responsible AI Notice**: _Agree_

 3. Review and create the resource, and wait for deployment to complete.
-Then go to the deployed resource.
-4. View the **Keys and Endpoint** page for your Language service resource.
-You will need the endpoint and keys to connect from client applications.

 ### Create a Conversational Language Understanding App

-To implement natural language understanding with Conversational Language Understanding, you create an app; and then add entities, intents, and utterances to define the commands you want the app.
+To implement natural language understanding with Conversational Language Understanding, you create an app; and then add entities, intents, and utterances to define the commands you want the app to execute.

 1. In a new browser tab, open the Language Studio portal at [https://language.azure.com](https://language.azure.com?azure-portal=true) and sign in using the Microsoft account associated with your Azure subscription.
 2. If prompted to choose a Language resource, select the following settings: